 Another crucial thing you need to understand is that stereoscopic vision is directly sensitive to any environmental surfaces’ shapes.
 Also, the surface shape is differentiated more consistently than apparently simpler properties.
-And, the hyper acuity for the surface shape is controlled under some random perturbations.
+And, the hyperacuity for the surface shape is controlled under some random perturbations.

 Binocular Disparity in the Venetian Blind Effect

-The VBE or Venetian Blind Effect mainly involves perceived rotation of different vertical bars.
+The VBE or Venetian Blind Effect mainly involves the perceived rotation of different vertical bars.
 Because of those planar rotations, you can experience some bilaterally symmetric dilation or, you may say, horizontal scale.
-In this case, the perceived rotation (mentioned earlier) seems to be understandable and plausible result out of the image disparity.
+In this case, the perceived rotation (mentioned earlier) seems to be an understandable and plausible result out of the image disparity.

 Tricking Neurons with 2D Images

-Brain cells or neurons, responsible for processing the visual imagery processed from the primary visual cortex (retinae) has the ability to detect the disparity existence through the inputs coming from the eyes.
+Brain cells or neurons, responsible for processing the visual imagery processed from the primary visual cortex (retinae) have the ability to detect the disparity existence through the inputs coming from the eyes.
 Precisely, these neurons will remain much more active in the specific part of the visual field to which they have the access to.

 Frequently Asked Questions

-From my end, I have tried heart and soul to make this discussion as simple as possible so that you can get a precise idea about binocular disparity.
+From my end, I have tried heart and soul to make this discussion as simple as possible so that you can get a precise idea about the binocular disparity.